Information Filtering via Variational Regularization for Robot Manipulation: Introduction

 \section{Introduction}

-Imitation learning (learning from demonstrations) is a practical workhorse for robot manipulation: it avoids reward engineering and can directly leverage expert data~\cite{osa2018algorithmic,argall2009survey}.
-However, manipulation is contact-rich and often multimodal, and pure behavior cloning can be brittle under distribution shift~\cite{ross2011reduction}.
+Imitation learning (learning from demonstrations) is a practical workhorse for robot manipulation: it avoids reward engineering and can directly leverage expert data\citep{osa2018algorithmic,argall2009survey}.
+However, manipulation is contact-rich and often multimodal, and pure behavior cloning can be brittle under distribution shift\citep{ross2011reduction}.

 Recently, diffusion-based visuomotor policies have emerged as a powerful class of generative policies for robot manipulation, modeling action sequences as samples from a conditional denoising process.
-Early diffusion-based policies condition primarily on RGB observations (together with proprioception), which is convenient and scalable~\cite{chi2023diffusion, wang2024one, prasad2024consistency}, but may under-specify 3D geometry and contacts that are crucial for contact-rich manipulation.
-To better capture geometry, recent work has begun to incorporate 3D visual representations (e.g., robot-centric point clouds) as policy conditioning, leading to stronger generalization and performance on challenging manipulation tasks~\cite{ze20243d, cao2024mamba, zhang2025flowpolicy, xia2025isspolicyscalable}.
+Early diffusion-based policies condition primarily on RGB observations (together with proprioception), which is convenient and scalable\citep{chi2023diffusion, wang2024one, prasad2024consistency}, but may under-specify 3D geometry and contacts that are crucial for contact-rich manipulation.
+To better capture geometry, recent work has begun to incorporate 3D visual representations (e.g., robot-centric point clouds) as policy conditioning, leading to stronger generalization and performance on challenging manipulation tasks\citep{ze20243d, cao2024mamba, zhang2025flowpolicy, xia2025isspolicyscalable}.

-Our work builds on the current state-of-the-art 3D diffusion-based policy DP3~\cite{ze20243d}, whose point-cloud encoder is intentionally simple yet produces a compact and information-rich scene representation.
-Interestingly, this compact conditioning signal (a single 64-dimensional vector) is typically paired with a large U-Net denoising decoder ($\sim$250M parameters) whose intermediate feature blocks are extremely wide (\(2048 \times 4\))---a design inherited from diffusion models for image generation~\cite{ho2020denoising}.
-This encoder--decoder asymmetry suggests that the decoder may introduce redundancy and task-irrelevant noise into its intermediate representations.
+Our work builds on the current state-of-the-art 3D diffusion-based policy DP3\citep{ze20243d}, whose point-cloud encoder is intentionally simple yet produces a compact and information-rich scene representation.
+Interestingly, this compact conditioning signal (a single 64/128-dimensional vector) is typically paired with a large denoising decoder(typically, U-Net or DiT, $\sim$250M parameters) whose intermediate feature blocks are extremely wide (for example, $2048 \times 4$ for U-Net and $1024 \times 16$ for DiT)---a design inherited from diffusion models for image generation\citep{ho2020denoising}.
+This encoder--decoder asymmetry suggests that the decoder may introduce redundancy and task-irrelevant noise into its intermediate representations\citep{ghosh2024optimal, heckel2018deep, wang2021early}.
 Yet the decoder is often treated as a black box, and the role of its internal representations for manipulation decision making remains under-explored.